eltaline/wzd/README.md

 Restarting archiving without the --overwrite option will not overwrite files in Bolt archives.
 The same is true when unpacking.

-The archiver also supports the multithreaded version --threads= and also other options.
+The archiver also supports the multi threaded version --threads= and also other options.
-In the multithreaded version, the --ignore option is automatically applied so as not to stop running threads when any errors occur.
+In the multi threaded version, the --ignore option is automatically applied so as not to stop running threads when any errors occur.
 In case of an error with the --delete option turned on, the source file will not be deleted.

 A full description of all product parameters is available here: <a href="/OPTIONS.md">Options</a>